tapanther/Tritan/docs/GreghorStonhyr.md

 ## Description

 Colloquially known as the *Shield of the [Republic][Republic of Siddarmark]*, Greghor Stonhyr is widely credited for the current period of peace and stability within the Republic.
-Commander Stonhyr currently leads the REF, the branch of the Republic military tasked with maintaining order and security outside the official borders.
+Commander Stonhyr currently leads the [REF][Republic Expeditionary Forces], the branch of the Republic military tasked with maintaining order and security outside the official borders.

 Upon first glance, many question whether the weary, ragged man standing before them could really withstand the fury of an orcish warband.
 Even upon confirming his identity, there is usually a flash of disappointment, or even pity, at the remains of what must have at one point been a heroic figure.
 In truth, the valiant figure of public imagination is just that: imaginary.
 Stonhyr's strength lies less within the blade, and more in the soul.
 None who have been in battle with Stonhyr would doubt the immense willpower hiding within.